 - Witschi A1, Reddy S, Stofer B, Lauterburg BH.
 The systemic availability of oral glutathione.
 Eur J Clin Pharmacol, 1992;43(6):667-9.

-Click here for more information about Robert Silverman, DC, MS, CCN, CSCS.
+Click here for previous articles by Robert Silverman, DC, MS, CCN, CSCS.